katrinamarshall/daedalus-stabilisation/README.md

 ## TODO
-- Verify the DC motor works correctly (can use the test script)
+- Verify the DC motor works correctly (can use the test script in the `reaction-wheel-control` folder)
     - Verify the `reaction-wheel-control` script works correctly
     - Tune the controller gain (might need to implement some low-pass filtering for the IMU data, it looks a little bit noisy)
 - Design the reaction wheel disk